Cyber4All/clark-client/README.md

 ```

 ### Angular Router and ActivatedRoute
 In the event the target component uses the Angular Router or the Angular ActivatedRoute object, additional steps should be taken to ensure the tests pass.
-Any properties of the class that are access in the component should be stubbed out in the tests and then provided.
+Any properties of the class that are accessed in the component should be stubbed out in the tests and then provided.
 For example, suppose our target component contains the following:

 ```javascript
 import { Router } from '@angular/router'